SerNet/verinice-veo-reporting/README.md

 `/reports/{name}` (`POST`)
 : can be used to create a report.
 It accepts a JSON object that specifies the target entities and the desired output type.
 See `org.veo.reporting.CreateReport`.

-## Report developemt a.k.a. "demo mode"
+## Report development a.k.a. "demo mode"

 As there is no report editor yet, there is a demo mode that can be enabled via a command line switch.
-In that mode, the files in `src/main/resources/templates` are observed for modification, in which case the `processing-activities` and `process-list` reports are generated and written into the `/tmp` folder.
+In that mode, the files in `src/main/resources/templates` are observed for modification, in which case a set of reports is generated and written into the `/tmp` folder.

 You need to specify the UUID of the scope that should be used for testing.
 You can extract the UUID from the browser URL on the scope's edit page.

+The impact assessment report works on a process with the subType `PRO_DPIA`.
+To have that report generated, you also need to specify the UUID of a matching process.

-Enable with `./gradlew bootRun --args="--spring.profiles.active=demo --veo.accesstoken=XXXX --veo.demoscopeid=9f6f0199-7a14-4a1d-8345-80a0c1b60519"` and use at your own risk.
+Enable with `./gradlew bootRun --args="--spring.profiles.active=demo --veo.accesstoken=XXXX --veo.demoscopeid=9f6f0199-7a14-4a1d-8345-80a0c1b60519 --veo.demodpiaid=cd0e098b-d794-4e4d-8a60-e2eadd1e3eef"` and use at your own risk.

 See `org.veo.reporting.Demo`.